dorumrr/electron-device-temperature/README.md

 # Electron Device Temperature

-`Note: This project is part of a interview test`
+`Note: This project is just a proof of concept`

 This electron app reads the current CPU temperature from the device is running on and also gets the outdoor temperature from a public weather API